Home Our Hope

 […] But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.
 (Genesis 4:6)

-Going back to the verses from Matthew we see Jesus is using hyperbole to make the point about how important it is to have control over your body.
-He is not saying that if we see a person and lust after them we should cut out our eyes.
-I suppose if there was no other way to control your body that would be an option - but there is another way.
+Going back to the verses from Matthew, we see Jesus is using hyperbole to make the point about how important it is to have control over your body.
+He is not saying that if we see people and lust after them, we should cut out our eyes.
+I suppose if there was no other way to control your body, that would be an option - but there is another way.

-The point Jesus is making is that failure to control our bodies will cause us to be thrown into the Lake of Fire.
+The point Jesus is making is that failure to control our bodies will cause us to be thrown into eternal torment.
 That would be so terrible that to lose an eye or hand would be nothing in comparison.

 We see some more examples of hyperbole in Matthew 6.
 This is still part of the Olivet Discourse.

 Jesus is not saying that the charity given by your right hand should literally be hidden from your left hand, an obvious impossibility.
-He also isn't saying that giving charity in the site of others is wrong or that your charity is invalidated if someone knows about it.
 Jesus' words are extreme statements that are made to emphasize a point - a hyperbole.

 His point is to give charity for the right reason and with the right heart.
 He uses the example of the religious leaders who made a big show of the money they were giving so that people would see what they were doing.
 So their charity was for the wrong reason.
 It wasn't done for the benefit of the poor; it was for their own benefit.

 Another way that people received charity in the Bible was to take advantage of God's laws.
 Two of these laws were that farmers would not harvest to the edges of their fields and would not go back over them a second time.
-This allowed the needy to receive charity but it required that they put in the effort and did so publicly.
+This allowed the needy to receive charity, but it required that they put in the effort and do so publicly.

 We see another example of hyperbole immediately after this, in Matthew 6.